The Law School

 The Law School has the reputation as a successful and innovative department with high standards across research, teaching, assessment and administration.

-Courses Most of our courses are accredited or recognised by the professional bodies and offer flexibility of study either on-campus or online.
-Prospects for our law graduates are good and are rated at 85% in The Complete University Guide 2013 subject tables.
+Courses - Most of our Law degrees are accredited or recognised by the professional bodies and offer flexibility of study either on-campus or online.
+Our courses are ranked within the top Universities by the Complete University Guide.